rga47-lab/rga47-lab.github.io/docs/lab12.md

 <iframe width="840" height="473" src="https://www.youtube.com/embed/8SwcipIW5Bc" frameborder="0" allowfullscreen></iframe>

-This run my robot required slightly more help.
-Generally successful though!
+This run my robot was a little low on battery.
+As a result, it required a nudge at (-2,-1) to complete the 90 degree turn.
+Also, the car tends to drift more when it's low on battery and as a result it got a little stuck in the corner at (5,3).
+I think if my battery was charged this would have been a pretty much perfect run.

 ### Localization